breizhtaz/signal-image-major/MRFs_segmentation/README.md

 Description
 -----------
-The project aims at performing segmentation of images using an MRF process, a simulated annealing.
+The project aims at performing segmentation of images using an MRF process and simulated annealing.
 Depending on the script, the algorithms use Metropolis dynamics or Gibbs sampling.
-The last application estimates image texture and performs the segmentation of urban area and countryside.
+The last application estimates image textures and performs the segmentation of urban area and countryside.

 Usage
 -----